cgroza/GraffiTE/README.md

    --reads reads.csv
 ```

-- If using from a local singularity image and with a clone of the Github repository:
+- If using from a local apptainer image and with a clone of the Github repository:

 ```
 nextflow run <path-to-install>/GraffiTE/main.nf \